SimonCropp/diffplex/README.md

 ## Examples

-For examples of how to use the API please see the the following projects contained in the DiffPlex solution.
+For examples of how to use the API please see the following projects contained in the DiffPlex solution.

 For use of the `IDiffer` interface see: